emilpl/GCD_Project/CodeBook.md

 Code book for the GCD_Project

-The dataset presents average mean (sufix Mean) and standard deviation (sufix StDev) values of the accelerometer and gyroscope 3-axial raw signals acquired from 30 subjects during 6 different activities.
+The dataset presents average of every mean (sufix Mean) and standard deviation (sufix StDev) value of the accelerometer and gyroscope 3-axial raw signals acquired from 30 subjects during 6 different activities.
 The average values in the table are listed for each activity of each subject.
 Therefore, each